WHAT IS Urban Studies ABOUT?

-Students working toward a minor in urban studies take courses in anthropology, education, economics, geography, human communication studies and sociology.
+Students working toward a minor in Urban Studies take courses in anthropology, history, geography, communication studies, political science, real estate, sociology, and other disciplines.
 They think and learn about cities in an informed, disciplined and integrated way.

 WHAT DO URBAN studies GRADUATES DO?